balintpeter/PONG/readme.md

 ##Features

-  -Exciting gameplay
+*Exciting gameplay
-  -Two or one player mode
+*Two or one player mode

 ----------------------------